Links to voting resources and answers to your questions.

 - If you’ve already filled out your mail ballot, you can take a photo of it with your phone and use it for reference in the voting booth.
 However, you cannot take both ballots with you into the voting booth.

-- If you show up at your polling place without your mail ballot, the poll workers will check the system or contact the Supervisor of Elections office to confirm they have not already received your mail ballot.
+- If you show up at your polling place without your mail ballot, the poll workers will check the system or contact the Supervisor of Elections office to confirm your mail ballot has not been received by them.
 If that is confirmed, you’ll be given a regular in-person ballot to vote.

 - If the office cannot confirm that your mail ballot has not already been cast, you’ll still be able to vote, but you will be given a provisional ballot.
 Be aware that you may need to follow up to cure your ballot so that it can be counted (if this is required, the poll workers should give you instructions on what to do).
 This process is in place to ensure voters cannot vote twice.